 Personalizing Care with the Maine Cancer Genomics Initiative

-The Maine Genomics Initiative seeks to identify unique molecular level solutions to guide more personalized drug therapy for our patients.
-Participating hospitals recruit potentially eligible patients for clinical trials.
-Hospitals then guide the pathology team in developing diagnostic panels(s) of molecular tests to be performed at Maine Medical Center.
+The Maine Cancer Genomics Initiative seeks to identify unique molecular level solutions to guide more personalized drug therapy for our patients and to recruit more potentially eligible patients for clinical trials.
+Over time, the MCGI may guide the pathology team in developing diagnostic panels(s) of molecular tests to be performed at Maine Medical Center.

-Launched June 2017, the study design of the Maine Cancer Genomics Initiative is to recruit participants through a network of 100 cancer care providers with a goal of reaching 600 Mane cancer patients within three years.
+Launched June 2017, the study design of the Maine Cancer Genomics Initiative is to recruit participants through a statewide network of 100 cancer care providers with a goal of reaching 1800 Mane cancer patients within three years.

 Study objectives include: